-- Dramatic Timpani: Symphony #5 went to town on this trope.
+- Dramatic Timpani: The finale of Symphony No. 5 in D minor went to town on this trope.

 - Early Installment Weirdness: The style of the young Shostakovich is vastly different from the older one, for obvious reasons.

-- Getting Crap Past the Radar: Plenty, though more politically subversive than sexually.
-For instance, it was probably not a coincidence that his String Quartet No. 8, written after he was coerced into joining the Communist Party in 1960 and 'dedicated to the victims of fascism and war', was littered with his four-note musical signature, incorporated the tune of an old Russian prison song, and featured short, sharp bursts of Psycho Strings that strongly resembled the NKVD's infamous early-morning knock on the door.
+- Getting Crap Past the Radar: Plenty of examples, though they're more subversive politically than sexually.
+For instance, it probably wasn't a coincidence that his String Quartet No. 8, written after being coerced into joining the Communist Party in 1960 and 'dedicated to the victims of fascism and war', was littered with his four-note musical signature, incorporated the tune of an old Russian prison song, and featured short, sharp bursts of "Psycho" Strings that strongly resembled the infamous early-morning knock on the door by the NKVD.

 - "Psycho" Strings: Shostakovich was particularly fond of these, using them to create an atmosphere of unsettling tension even where one would not expect to find such.